t-88/TheRamadanGuy/README.md

 # Recap:
 - to run install reqs and do `python3 bot.py`
 - discord themed bot that i made for fun
-- its just a beta but its good enough
+- its just in version 0.000000001 but its good enough
 - its dev will continue and api will be added
 # support
 - timer for so7or and iftar (hard coded)